lextm/jekyll-theme-chirpy/_posts/2008-5-3-snmp-design-fxcop-and-gendarme.md

 The only issue is that Gendarme does not officially support Windows.
 The snapshot installer here has a small bug so you can not run the executables on Windows.
 I have just created a patch for the console application here.

 I think Mono is a nice project.
-If Microsoft don’t like to open source FxCop in the future, I believe I will use Gendarme more often.
+If Microsoft don't like to open source FxCop in the future, I believe I will use Gendarme more often.

 So why I write so much about these two?
 Today, I finally have time to clean up #SNMP 0.5 code base and the result is all critical issues reported by FxCop and Gendarme are fixed well.